oss-review-toolkit/ort/docs/getting-started.md

 The `mime-types` package has only one dependency in the `depenencies` scope, but a lot of dependencies in the `devDependencies` scope.
 Scanning all of the `devDependencies` would take a lot of time, so we will only run the scanner on the `dependencies` scope in this tutorial.
-If you also want to scan the `devDependencies` it is strongly advised to configure a cache for the scan results as documented in the [README](../README.md) to speed up repeated scans.
+If you also want to scan the `devDependencies` it is strongly advised to configure a [scan storage](../README.md#storage-backends) for the scan results to speed up repeated scans.

 As during the _analyzer_ step an `.ort.yml` configuration file was provided to exclude `devDependencies`, the `--skip-excluded` option can be used to avoid the download and scanning of that scope.